 The ATC Antique Mall is closed on Wednesdays.

 Next stop is the Cannery Row Antique Mall, 471 Wave St., Monterey.
-Boasting 21,000 square feet of display space on two floors, manager Claudia McCord says the mall features
+Boasting 21,000 square feet of display space on two floors, manager Claudia McCord says the mall features more than 110 dealers.
+Open for 17 years, it is perhaps the largest antiques showcase on the Central Coast, so wear comfortable shoes.

 "People come here to buy back their memories," McCord said.
 "And we're a diverse group, both dealers and customers.
 We even see Amish people shopping here."